tjaekel/PortentaH7_WAcouSense/README.md

 - two PWM channels for RC model servos
 - QSPI flash: used for man pages
 - SPI and I2C peripherals
-- USB-A on Breakout Board (for Audio, prepared for USB as external memory device, a second VCP UART)
+- USB-A on Breakout Board (for Audio, prepared for USB as external memory device (noat active), a second VCP UART)
 - PDM MIC(s) on Breakout board (or on Vision Shield) - use Pico-C to initialize and read IMU data (without any C-compiler needed)
-- send PDM MIC audio via VBAN to a host PC
+- send PDM MIC audio via VBAN to a host PC or use Usedr USB on breakout board
 - it gets the TOF sensor data and sends it via UDP to a host PC (use Python scripts to post-process)
+- several signal generators (sine wave): played as PCM (without PDM), as PDM (instead of MIC), recorded sine waves via MICs, record one via MIC and replay

 ## Full Open Source
 The project has all source code files, including the PMIC configuration, INT vectors, drivers, startup - not using any Arduino/mbed library.